|[ << ]||[ >> ]||[Top]||[Contents]||[Index]||[ ? ]|

 with this command:

 .profilefile in your home directory.
 Otherwise, you'll have to type it every time you log in.
 Once you add it to this file, your path will be adjusted on your next login.
+To test that your path was set correctly, type

 Your path should not contain spaces.
 For information on how to change your path in other shells, see this guide.
 Please ignore the parts about mpich--we are not doing parallel programming.
 (Yet!)